 I just had to share this story.
-Seriously, it has gone in my journal as the most challenging day I’ve had.
-The day started out with my plan: Wake at 4:45am, work until 10:30am, help kids with school for an hour, and then work from 2pm until dinner.
+Seriously, it has gone into my journal as the most challenging day I’ve had.
+The day started out with my plan: Wake at 4:45 am, work until 10:30 am, help kids with school for an hour, and then work from 2 pm until dinner.
 It sounds easy enough, right?
 Well, challenge after challenge piled up and interrupted my plans.
 But even more, these challenges threatened to shut me down.

 So here is how the day played out:

-5:45am: Shift gears to work on paintings.
-Then realize another two pieces of machines for my production aren’t working.
+5:45 am: Shift gears to work on paintings.
+Then I realize another two pieces of machines for my production aren’t working.
 I normally would use my computer to pull some ideas.
 I decide to just grab my laptop.
-I grab laptop, and battery is dead.
+I grab the laptop, and the battery is dead.
 Go find cord in the dark house with family sleeping.

-7:00am: Grab my camera to shoot some reference, but the battery is dead.
+7:00 am: Grab my camera to shoot some reference, but the battery is dead.
 It doesn’t make sense; I charged it all night!
-Plug battery in charger.
+Plug battery in the charger.
 Go back to painting.
 Remember that maybe there’s an old keyboard in the closet that I can use to plug into the computer.

-8:45am: After 45 minutes of painting, go back to battery to load into the camera to shoot.
+8:45 am: After 45 minutes of painting, go back to the battery to load into the camera to shoot.
 It’s ready.
 Although, it’s not.
 The new battery isn’t compatible with the charger.
 WHAT THE HECK!!!!??
 I call an audible and use my iPhone.

-11:00am: Hook up keyboard and it doesn’t pair.
+11:00 am: Hook up the keyboard and it doesn’t pair.
 It doesn’t work.
 I went for a walk around the block to cool myself.
 The kids are waiting inside to finish school.
 I work for the next hour and finally get some traction, and the keyboard works.
 NOW I need to finish up the concepts, take the pictures I need, paint the painting I needed, and wrap all this up.
-Basically, I’ve lost a half day being shut down at every corner.
+Basically, I’ve lost half a day being shut down at every corner.

-1:00pm: While walking through the house, I hear a tearing sound.
+1:00 pm: While walking through the house, I hear a tearing sound.
 Yep.
-It’s our little Chuweenie biting holes in our expensive living-room rug.
+It’s our little Chiweenie biting holes in our expensive living-room rug.
 She’s now hit three rooms and decided to make today the day to finish the triple crown.

-2:15pm: Chantel says that the kids decided to make the gingerbread house without us.
-There’s a moment as a dad when you don’t want to go in the house because you already know what your response will be.
+2:15 pm: Chantel says that the kids decided to make the gingerbread house without us.
+There’s a moment as a dad when you don’t want to go into the house because you already know what your response will be.
 I was right.
 As I walked into the kitchen, I am greeted by my two kids COVERED in powdered sugar.
 Why?
-Because the room is covered in powered sugar — even the floor, walls and art.
+Because the room is covered in powdered sugar — even the floor, walls, and art.
 What makes it worse is that they thought they could clean up the floor with water.
 Yes.
 Water.
 Now our kitchen sounds and feels like the floor of a movie theater or taxi cab.

 5:15pm: It’s about time for dinner.
 The day is shot.
 I plan on eating dinner with the family and then head out to the studio to “begin my day.”